julienherrero/awesome-list/README.md

 - [square/logcat](https://github.com/square/logcat) - I CAN HAZ LOGZ?
 - [square/radiography](https://github.com/square/radiography) - Text-ray goggles for your Android UI.
 - [st235/ExpandableBottomBar](https://github.com/st235/ExpandableBottomBar) - A new way to implement navigation in your app 🏎
+- [stevdza-san/MessageBarCompose](https://github.com/stevdza-san/MessageBarCompose) - Animated Message Bar UI that can be wrapped around your screen content in order to display Error/Success messages in your app.
+Adapted to Material 3.
 - [stfalcon-studio/StfalconFixturer-android](https://github.com/stfalcon-studio/StfalconFixturer-android) -  Utility for developers and QAs what helps minimize time wasting on writing the same data for testing over and over again.
 Made by Stfalcon
 - [sunny-chung/hello-http](https://github.com/sunny-chung/hello-http) - A cross-platform HTTP client desktop application for testing HTTP and REST APIs, WebSocket, GraphQL (including subscriptions) and gRPC endpoints.
 - [sunny-chung/kdatetime-multiplatform](https://github.com/sunny-chung/kdatetime-multiplatform) - A Kotlin Multiplatform library to provide regular date-time functionality and interoperability needed with very minimal platform dependencies.